IBM/ibm-spectrum-scale-csi/README.md

 The IBM Spectrum Scale Container Storage Interface (CSI) driver has the following limitations:

 - The size specified in PersistentVolumeClaim for lightweight volume and dependent fileset volume, is not honored.
-- Volumes cannot be mounted in read-only mode.
 - Maximum number of supported volumes that can be created using independent fileset storage class is 998 (excluding the root fileset and primary fileset reserved for CSI driver).
 This is based upon the [fileset maximums for IBM Spectrum Scale](https://www.ibm.com/support/knowledgecenter/STXKQY/gpfsclustersfaq.html#filesets)
 - The IBM Spectrum Scale GUI server is relied upon for performing file system and cluster operations.
 If the GUI password or CA certificate expires, manual intervention is needed by the admin to reset the GUI password or generate a new certificate and update the configuration of the CSI driver.
 In this case, a restart of the CSI driver will be necessary.
 - Rest API status, used by the CSI driver, may lag from actual state, causing PVC mount or unmount failures.
-- Although multiple instances of the Spectrum Scale GUI are allowed, the CSI driver is currently limited to point to a single GUI node.
+- Although multiple instances of the IBM Spectrum Scale GUI are allowed, the CSI driver is currently limited to point to a single GUI node.
 - External attacher and external provisioner run as statefulsets, which by design do not failover to different node in case docker/kubelet is brought down.
 (They however failover to another node when the node itself is deleted explicitly).
 It is recommended to run the attacher and provisioner on two separate infrastructure nodes which can be done by using [Node Selector](#node-selector) or by configuring it during [operator deployment](https://github.com/IBM/ibm-spectrum-scale-csi-operator)

 ### Pre-requisites for installing and running the CSI driver